 - The PPE Review File shall be constructed as follows:

-- The PPE process is intended to be an internal review of the faculty member's performance of his/her range of duties.
-Solicitation of materials or evaluations from outside the University community is inappropriate, and such materials shall not be included in the PPE Review File.
+- The PPE process is generally intended to be an internal review of the faculty member's performance of his/her range of duties.

 - The faculty member being evaluated shall submit to his/her Evaluator or arrange for submission of (a) a resume, including a summary statement of professional accomplishments, (b) where existing, the approved range of duties, (c) results of annual evaluations for the previous six years, where available, and (d) evaluations of teaching from students and other sources, in accordance with policy of the relevant instructional unit.
 The faculty member may provide copies of a statement of professional goals, a proposed professional development plan, and any other materials the faculty member deems appropriate.